victornpb/undiscord/README.md

 If you believe you found a bug please file an [issue](https://github.com/victornpb/undiscord/issues), but please fill the issue template.

+If you are looking to contribute please read the [CONTRIBUTING](./CONTRIBUTING.md) first.

 ### Copy paste version
 Looking for the old Copy/Paste version? [here](https://github.com/victornpb/undiscord/wiki/Copy-paste-method)